modelpack/model-spec/docs/config.md

     Quantization technique applied to the model, such as "awq", or "gptq".

+  - **capabilities** _object_, OPTIONAL

+    Special capabilities that the model supports, such as reasoning, toolusage, etc.

 - **modelfs** _object_, REQUIRED

   Contains hashes of each uncompressed layer's content.